eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 between its start and end positions (x,y).

-However, lengths of edges and lanes can be different from the euclidean distance (referred to as a **length-geometry-mismtach**) are there are several reasons why this occurs.
+However, lengths of edges and lanes can be different from the euclidean distance (referred to as a **length-geometry-mismtach**) and there are several reasons why this occurs.

 [sumo-gui](../sumo-gui.md/#edgelane_visualisation_settings) and [netedit](../Netedit/index.md) can be configured to color lanes by ''by given length/geometrical length'' which highlights the mismatch between both distance values.